 Some properties in the Frictionless Data specifications allow a path (a URL or a POSIX path) that resolves to an object.

 The most prominent example of this is the

 schema property on Tabular Data Resource descriptors.

-MUST dereference such properties before attempting to validator a descriptor.
+MUST dereference such "referential" property values before attempting to validate a descriptor.
 At present, this requirement applies to the following properties in Tabular Data Package and Tabular Data Resource:

 tabulator - which are an important part of the Frictionless Data stack, and we would be delighted to see them implemented in other languages either as standalone libraries, or, as part of a wider effort in implementing Data Package and Table Schema.